 I am considering retirement at 63 & 1/2 years of age.
 I understand that I would be covered under COBRA until at age 65 when Medicare kicks in.
 My question has to do with my wife, who would be 61 at the time I retire.
 Since COBRA seems to have a 36 month limit, would she be covered until she becomes 65 and eligible for Medicare?
 Would the trigger for a spouse apply when I become eligible for Medicare to extend the time of her coverage, or would we have to find a private plan for that extra year?

-The length of time depends on the type of qualifying event that made you eligible for COBRA continuation coverage.
-The group health plan, may provide longer periods of coverage beyond the maximum period required by law.
+The Consolidated Omnibus Budget Reconciliation Act or COBRA, is a law that gives workers and their insured dependents the right to keep their employer-sponsored health plan after that insurance would end due to job loss or changes in the immediate family for a limited period of 18 or 36 months.
+The length of time depends on the type of qualifying event that made you eligible for COBRA insurance continuation coverage.
+The group health plan may provide longer periods of coverage beyond the maximum period required by law.

 Former Employees Can Use COBRA Benefits For 18 Months

 When the qualifying event is an employee’s termination of employment, such as voluntarily quitting, getting let go, retirement or reduction in hours that would make them no longer eligible for work health insurance that beneficiary is allowed up to 18 months of continuation coverage.